-1) Elements of the Inquiry Report
+i) Elements of the Inquiry Report

-A written inquiry report shall be prepared that includes the following information: (1) the name and position of the respondent; (2) a description of the allegations of research misconduct; (3) the PHS or alternative grantor support including, for example, grant numbers, grant applications, contracts and publications listing PHS or other grantor support; (4) the basis for recommending or not recommending that the allegations warrant an investigation; (5) any comments on the draft report by the respondent or complainant.
-The inquiry report shall include: the names and titles of the committee members and experts who conducted the inquiry; a summary of the inquiry process used; a list of the research records reviewed and summaries of any interviews including dates of meetings.
+The elements of the Inquiry Report shall be prepared to be comprised of the following pieces of information: (1) the name and position of the respondent; (2) a description of the allegations of research misconduct; (3) the PHS or alternative grantor support including, for example, grant numbers, grant applications, contracts and publications listing PHS or other grantor support; (4) the basis for recommending or not recommending that the allegations warrant an investigation; (5) any comments on the draft report by the respondent or complainant.

-Institutional counsel should review the report for legal sufficiency.
+The inquiry report shall include the names and titles of the committee members and experts who conducted the inquiry; a summary of the inquiry process used; a list of the research records reviewed and summaries of any interviews including dates of meetings.
+Lincoln University legal counsel should review the report for legal sufficiency.
 Modifications should be made as appropriate in consultation with the RIO and the inquiry committee.

-2) Notification to the Respondent and Opportunity to Comment
+ii) Notification to the Respondent and Opportunity to Comment

-The RIO shall notify the respondent whether the inquiry found an investigation to be warranted, include a copy of the draft inquiry report for comment within five (5) business days of completion by the Committee, and include a copy of or refer to 42 CFR Part 93 if applicable and the institution's policies and procedures on research misconduct.
+The RIO shall notify the respondent whether the inquiry found an investigation to be warranted, include a copy of the draft inquiry report for comment within five (5) business days of completion by the Committee, and include a copy of or refer to 42 CFR Part 93 if applicable and the Lincoln University's policies and procedures on research misconduct.
 A confidentiality agreement shall be a condition for access to the report.

-Any comments that are submitted will be attached to the final inquiry report.
-Based on the comments, the inquiry committee may revise the draft report as appropriate and prepare it in final form.
+All comments that are submitted will be attached to the final inquiry report.
+Based on the comments, the Inquiry Committee may revise the draft report as appropriate and prepare it in final form.
 The committee will deliver the final report to the RIO.

-3) Institutional Decision and Notification
+iii.
+Institutional Decision and Notification